dlaw/mr_radar/README.md

 Fill out the `config.ini` file with your desired radar site(s), map layers, and latitude/longitude extents.
 Then call `mr_radar.py`.
 The png files with radar and map data will be placed in named folders corresponding to the section names in the configuration file.
+An `index.html` file displaying an animated loop of the radar images will be generated in each folder.

 The `make_map.py` and `level3_to_png.py` files are also callable as standalone utilities.  `make_map.py` downloads and stitches together